Skip to main content

 • From $840/year

-Stata is a comprehensive software package that runs the statistical analysis gamut from data preparation and manipulation through to visualization and automated reporting.
+Stata is an advanced software package that runs the statistical analysis gamut from data preparation and manipulation through to visualization and automated reporting.
 The program includes Mata, an advanced programming language that adds direct support for matrix programming.

 Why I picked Stata: While you don’t need to program to use Stata, the platform’s in-built language gives advanced users a development environment where they can produce and compile code.
 The tool also offers PyStata, a Python integration that lets you integrate Python into your code.